-Iden tification of Key F Risks SR1 Derby and Derbyshire and SR2 pace and m operational needs hinder the I scale required to improve health s and life expectancy.
-SR3 ation is not sufficiently engaged in designing oping services leading to inequitable access d outcomes.
+Iden tification of Key F Risks SR1 The increasing need for h met in most appropriate a inadequate capacity impa Derby and Derbyshire and consistently safe services care. nd timely way cts the ability d upper tier C r, and of the NHS in ouncils to deli n SR2 pace and m operational needs hinder the I scale required to improve health s and life expectancy.
+SR3 The population is not suffi and developing services I to care and outcomes.
 SR4 costs and ICB to m position a in Derbyshire is unable to reduce d improve productivity to enable the ove into a sustainable financial and achieve best value from the vailable funding.
-SR5 The system is not able to recruit and retain sufficient workforce to meet the strategic objectives and deliver the operational plans. \boxtimes SR6 create an a risk that the system does not ad enable a health and care e to facilitate integrated care. \boxtimes SR7 Decisions and actions tak are not aligned with the st impacting on the scale of required. trategic aims of transformation of the system, n and change , ; SR8 establish a risk that the system does not intelligence and analytical to support effective decision SR9 The gap in health and car factors (recognising that r the direct control of the sy of the system to reduce h outcome. not all factors (stem) which I may be within imits the abilit n ty SR10 identify, j digital tra a risk that the system does not prioritise and adequately resource insformation in order to improve s and enhance efficiency. risks highlighted ar ance C ommittee will be linked to the s Board Assurance CB or v vider Integrated Care em? mancia ρασι υ nder integrated Care [To be completed by I Finance Team ON ILY] ···· Dete Yes 🗆 No□ N/A⊠ ff hy i ils/Findings applicable.
+SR5 The system is not able to workforce to meet the strate the operational plans. \boxtimes SR6 create an a risk that the system does not ad enable a health and care e to facilitate integrated care. \boxtimes SR7 Decisions and actions taken by individual organ SR8 establish a risk that the system does not intelligence and analytical to support effective decision SR9 The gap in health and car factors (recognising that r the direct control of the sy of the system to reduce h outcome. not all factors (stem) which I may be within imits the abilit n ty SR10 identify, j digital tra a risk that the system does not prioritise and adequately resource insformation in order to improve s and enhance efficiency. risks highlighted ar ance C ommittee will be linked to the s Board Assurance CB or v vider Integrated Care em? mancia ρασι υ nder integrated Care [To be completed by I Finance Team ON ILY] ···· Dete Yes 🗆 No□ N/A⊠ ff hy i ils/Findings applicable.
 Has this been signed of a finance team member Not applicable.
 Have e any conflicts of interest l been ider ntifie ed thro bughou ut the d ecision-making process s?
-No c onflicts of interest were raise ed.
-Proj ect Dependencies 5 Com pletion of Impact Assessr nents Protection act Assessment Yes 🗆 No□ N/ /A⊠ Detai ls/Find ings lity Impact essment Yes 🗆 No⊠ N/ /A⊠ Detai etails/Findings ality Impact essment Yes 🗆 No□ N/ ∕A⊠ Detai ls/Find ings the project been t ude risk rating and sment (QEIA) panel? le Yes □ No□ N/.
+No c onflicts of interest were raise əd.
+Proj ect Dependencies 5 Com pletion of Impact Assessr nents Protection act Assessment Yes 🗆 No□ N/ /A⊠ Detai ls/Find ings lity Impact essment Yes 🗆 No⊠ N/ /A⊠ Detai ls/Find ings ality Impact essment Yes 🗆 No□ N/ ∕A⊠ Detai ls/Find ings the project been t ude risk rating and sment (QEIA) panel? le Yes □ No□ N/.
 A⊠ Ri sk Rating g: S ummar y: there been involv ude summary of fi nd oth er key : stakeholders?
-Yes ımmary: Impl Equality / Delivery requirement for the ICB 3, er health outcomes goai 1 Delle Better health outcomes \Box Improved patient access and experience \boxtimes
+Yes ımmary: Impl Implementation of the Equality Delivery System is a mandated requirement for the ICB, please indicate which of the following goals this report supports: er health outcomes goai cess and experience 1 Delle 1 mpio veu pai Ы

 A representative and workforce supporte d Inclusive leaderst nip Are there any equality and diversity implications or risks that would affect the ICB's obligations under the Public Sector Equality Duty that should be discussed as part of this report?
-There are no implicati Equality Duty.
 There are no implications or risks which affect the ICB's obligations under the Public Sector Equality Duty.
 When developing this project, has consideration been given to the Derbyshire ICS Greener Plan targets?
-Carbon reduction Air F Pollu tion Waste Details/Findings Not applicable to this report.
+Carbon reduction Air F Pollu tion Waste Details/Findings Not applicable to this report. -